bilek993/CLUSEK-RT/documentation/scripts.md

 ### redistribute_engine.js

 This script has been designed to deliver the final version of CLUSEK to the end-users and to help game developers ship their games with ease.
 This tool may look redundant due to CPack that is delivered with CMake, but due to problems with CPack, I decided to design this small tool.
 This tool has 1 required parameter (path to bin folder) and two optional parameters (version and project name).
-Usage example:
+This script is called automatically when building a project in the Release mode.
+Manual usage example:

 ```
 node .\redistribute_engine.js ..\..\bin\ 1.2.3 VK_RT